amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-11.3.1 – A notice of hiring will be made by the President no later than April 1st and shall include the details of all hired positions.
+11.3.1 – A notice of hiring will be made by the President(s) no later than April 1st and shall include the details of all hired positions.
 This notice must appear on the associationʼs website and must be distributed through a general mailing list.
 Additional publicity is encouraged, in order to reach as much of the general student population as possible.

-11.3.2 – A hiring committee shall be appointed by the incoming President to interview candidates for hired positions.
-The composition, size and guidelines of this committee are at the discretion of the incoming President, but must be approved by a simple majority of executives.
+11.3.2 – A hiring committee shall be appointed by the incoming President(s) to interview candidates for hired positions.
+The composition, size and guidelines of this committee are at the discretion of the incoming President(s), but must be approved by a simple majority of executives.

-11.3.3 – The hiring committee shall conduct interviews as directed by the incoming President, and present their choices of executives for omnibus ratification to the first executive meeting of the new executive term, i.e., the first executive meeting after March 31st.
+11.3.3 – The hiring committee shall conduct interviews as directed by the incoming President(s), and present their choices of executives for omnibus ratification to the first executive meeting of the new executive term, i.e., the first executive meeting after March 31st.

 11.3.4 – The only grounds for failing to ratify the appointments of the hiring committee shall be irregularities in the hiring